-Those who are employed or own cottage industries often rely on the particular craft or skill that they may have inherited as their sole source of labor.
-As a result they suffer with the challenges that come with this such as competition from big industry in the form of factory production that relies on cheap and low labor production with the use of machines, non traditional but more efficient fabrication techniques and economies of scales leading to reduced costs.
+Those who are employed or own cottage industries often rely on the particular craft or skill that they may have inherited as their sole source of labour.
+As a result, they suffer with the challenges such as competition from big industries in the form of factory production that relies on cheap and low labour production with the use of machines, non-traditional but more efficient fabrication techniques and economies of scales leading to reduced costs.